Neamar/featureless-job-queue/README.md

 })
 ```

-The callback will only be called once:
+The callback will only be called once all of this is true:

-* all workers have finished their current task (including tasks pre-buffered with `overfillRatio`).
-Note that this means some workers might start new jobs even after you've called `.shutdown`!
+* all workers have finished their current task (including tasks pre-buffered with `overfillRatio`). *Note that this means some workers might start new jobs even after you've called `.shutdown`!*
 * all opened Redis connections have been closed

 You'll probably want to hook this function to `process.on('SIGTERM')` ;)

 ### Other
-* use `fjq.length(function(err, count))` to get the number of jobs currently queued
+* use `fjq.length(function(err, count))` to get the number of jobs currently queued in Redis (doesn't include tasks currently worked on and pre-buffered tasks)
 * use `fjq.clearAll(function(err))` to clear all jobs currently in Redis.
-Workers currenty runnign won't be affected; ideally, only use this function in your test suite and never in prod!
+Workers currenty running won't be affected; ideally, only use this function in your test suite and never in prod!
+* if you need access to a Redis connection, use `fjq.getCommandConnection()` which returns a [redis client](https://www.npmjs.com/package/redis).

 ## Implementation notes
 * FIFO queue
-* The library uses `BLPOP` to process jobs, so you'll have one Redis connection per call to process
+* The library uses `BLPOP` to process jobs, so you'll have one Redis connection per call to `.process`
 * If you never use `.create` from a worker, you won't have a second connection.
 From the moment you use `.create`, a new connection is established with Redis (since `BLPOP` is blocking and can't be used again) and maintained for performance.
 * See https://github.com/Neamar/featureless-job-queue/issues/1 for a detailed breakdown of the performance improvement you can expect when switching from Kue to featureless-job-queue.